Thursday, 16 April 2026

 • Separate the inner and central helicoid THROUGH the central helicoid (as the inner helicoid going to to the front of the lens).
 YOu can't separate through the rear.
 Mark the inner helicoid aligned to the (infinity) reference on the central helicoid

-• Clean the helicoids with lighter fluid, kitchen degreaser, kitchen dish soap and then final clean with IPA
+• Clean the helicoids with lighter fluid, kitchen degreaser, kitchen dish soap and then final clean with IPA.
+Wipe down/away most of the grease first, perhaps with lighter fluid applied to a thick kitchen tissue

 Remember to lightly grease the helicoid key and its slot.